ruricolist/cl-lc/README.md

-CL-LC provides list comprehensions (and other “comprehensions”).
-The implementation is adapted from from Mario Latendresse, “Simple and Efficient Compilation of List Comprehensions in Common Lisp.”
+CL-LC provides list comprehensions (and other “comprehensions”, like dictionary comprehensions) using the technique presented in Mario Latendresse, “[Simple and Efficient Compilation of List Comprehensions in Common Lisp][list-comp].”

-CL-LC comprehensions expand into [Iterate][] loops.
-One way to think of CL-LC is as an alternative front-end syntax for Iterate, without losing any of Iterate’s extensibility.
+CL-LC comprehensions expand into [Iterate][] rather than `loop`.
+One way to think of CL-LC is as an alternative front-end syntax for Iterate preserving Iterate’s extensibility.

 # Syntax